Beast-Code9999/HIT237_Group11_Assignment4/README.md

 |    |    |    |_unit_coordinators.py

 - within this command folder contains three python files that handles creating groups, supervisors, and unit_coordinators

+NOTE: If any predefined users or groups are deleted, the above files should be run in the terminal once more, in case the data entries are already removed from the database